furagu/easy-gd/README.md

 <a name="watermark" />
 ### gd.Image.watermark(watermark, position)
 Put a watermark on the image.
 Modifies the image and returns it.
-Capable of automatic selection of the most conrast place to put a watermark at.
+Capable of automatic selection of the most contrast place to put a watermark at.

 __Arguments__